Strategies for Preventing Postmenopausal Osteoporosis

 The Importance of Calcium and Vitamin D

-Calcium and vitamin D are two fundamental building blocks for maintaining strong, healthy bones.
+Calcium, minerals, and vitamins like vitamin D are two fundamental building blocks for maintaining strong, healthy bones.
 These supplements enhance bone formation which may help prevent fractures.

-The bones get their strength and structure from calcium, while vitamin D is responsible for helping the body absorb this mineral.
+The bones get their strength and structure from protein, collagen, and minerals, while vitamin D and vitamin K are responsible for helping the body absorb this mineral.

-We all need calcium throughout our lives, but it becomes even more important during menopause when bone density starts to decline.
+We all need calcium and other minerals throughout our lives, but it becomes even more important during menopause when bone density starts to decline.

 Focusing on getting enough of these nutrients can help you avoid brittle bones that can contribute to conditions like osteoporosis.